Gaia's promise to detect compact-object binaries: where we stand with the third data release: Comparison with detected candidates

 \subsection{Detached \nslc\ candidates discovered in DR3}

 \citet[][]{El-badry_2024b} have reported 21 \nslc\ candidates in the DR3 catalog.
 For these observed \nslc\ candidates, the $\mns$ distribution ranges between $1.25-1.9\,\msun$, with MS companions with $\mlc$ ranging between $0.7-1.3\,\msun$.
 They have near-solar metallicities ($-0.5\le[{\rm Fe/H}]\le0.5$) and are within $1.5\,\rm{kpc}$.
-Most of the \nslc\ binaries have $\porb$ between $10^{2}-10^{3}$ days and inferred eccentricity higher than $0.4$ \citep[][]{Hobbs2005}.
+Most of the \nslc\ binaries have $\porb$ between $10^{2}-10^{3}$ days and inferred eccentricity higher than $0.4$.

-Our models predict roughly $20-40$ resolvable \nslc\ binaries in DR3.
-These have $\mns/\msun\sim 1.25$--$1.9$.
-The $\porb$ is between $10^{2}-10^{3}$ days with a wide eccentricity spread $0-0.98$ (\autoref{fig:dr3_theory_vs_obs_NS}).
-About $\sim90\%$ of the \nslc\ binaries with NSs formed via CCSN are highly eccentric ($\ecc\ge0.8$), in contrast, those produced via ECSN exhibit a more equitable spread in the eccentricities.
-Clearly, the modeled \nslc\ properties and those of the observed candidates show a reasonably good agreement.
+Our models predict roughly $20$--$40$ resolvable \nslc\ binaries in DR3.
+These have $\mns/\msun\sim1.25$--$1.9$.
+The $\porb$ is between $10^{2}$--$10^{3}$ days with a wide eccentricity spread $0$--$0.98$ (\autoref{fig:dr3_theory_vs_obs_NS}).
+About $\sim90\%$ of the \nslc\ binaries with NSs formed via CCSN are highly eccentric ($\ecc\ge0.8$); in contrast, those produced via ECSN exhibit a more uniform spread in eccentricity.
+Clearly, our modeled \nslc\ properties and those of the observed candidates show reasonably good agreement; however, the $\mns$ for the modeled population are slightly lower than \gaia's \nslc\ candidates.
+Since a major fraction of the parameter space occupied by \gaia\ \nslc\ candidates overlaps with NSs modeled via ECSN, the discrepancy in $\mns$ is almost certainly a consequence of our assumed lower limit on the He-core masses that collapse to NSs via ECSN (see \autoref{sec:SN-phy}).
+This is supported by previous studies \citep[e.g.,][]{Linden_2009, Andrews_2015}, which find that a higher He-core mass range ($2$--$2.5\,\msun$) for ECSN better reproduces the Galactic double neutron star population and the high-mass X-ray binary population in the Small Magellanic Cloud.